gregjewi/RealTimeRecs-gregjewi/docs/CombinedMBC.rst

 Proper execution of the control and recommendation proocedure requires user input to define variables critical to the calculations.

-.. note:: Most user-defined inputs are tuples to take advantage of the data type's immutable characteristic, and therefore accidental changing of the value during operations.
+.. note:: Most user-defined inputs are tuples to take advantage of the data type's immutable characteristic, and therefore avoid accidental changing of the value during operations.

 Recommendation Interval and Threshold
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^